XIAO4579/Vlm-interpretability/README.md

-# Vlm-interpretability
-Official implementation for the paper"Towards Understanding How Knowledge Evolves in Large Vision-Language Models"
+# Towards Understanding How Knowledge Evolves in Large Vision-Language Models